adida/importUsers2OpenLM/README.md

 ##Configuration files##
 ###1. config.properties###
 Use Notepad to open the config.properties file:
 C:\Program Files (x86)\OpenLM\importUsers2OpenLM-version2.0\etc-resources\config.properties
 Edit the content of this file to change the importUsers2OpenLM settings:

-* Login, Password (Optional fields):\s\s
+* Login, Password (Optional fields):
   Type in an optional login name and password.
-* xml.api.url (Default - http://localhost:7014/OpenLMServer):\s\s
+* xml.api.url (Default - http://localhost:7014/OpenLMServer):
   Hostname and port number of the OpenLM Server.
-* allow.to.add.entities (Default - True):\s\s
+* allow.to.add.entities (Default - True):
   * True: Create new groups, projects and users from CSV file.
   * False: Update existing user details only
 * merge.user.details.on.update (Default - True):\s\s